Algorithm Watch

 Sources are reviewed manually on a two-week cadence.
 Mark a source as reviewed after you check it.
 Sources and logged updates are used as advisory context in Content Forge, but Brand Voice, factual accuracy, and your org identity take priority.

-Use Algorithm Updates to record meaningful distribution changes you want the team to remember.
+Use Org Updates to record meaningful distribution changes you want the team to remember.
 Each update can include:

 * Platform and surface